ejovo13/fmdt_python_clean/docs/howto/1_video_decomposition.md

     ) -> None:
 ```

-Thus if we wanted to make two frame-perfect cuts of our video demo.mp4, say with the
+If we wanted to make two frame-perfect cuts of our video demo.mp4, say with the
 two pairs (5, 20) and (100, 200), we would call:

 ```